Nenkai/ffxvi-modding/docs/modding/creating_mods_fft.md

     1. Files in this folder will apply to the Enhanced Version.

+    2. Overrides a certain file in `g2d.dat`.

+        **Must follow the `tex_<fileIndex>.bin` scheme.**

+        The `.bin` extension is not a requirement and can be anything else.

+        More info in another section below.

-    2. Files in this folder will apply to the Classic Version.
+    3. Files in this folder will apply to the Classic Version.

-    3. Files in this folder will go in both enhanced and classic.
+    4. Files in this folder will go in both enhanced and classic.

 !!! info "Template/Sample Mod"
     :material-download: A sample mod can be found [here](https://github.com/Nenkai/fftivc.utility.modloader/releases/download/1.0.0/fftivc.test.samplemod.zip).
 This does various test changes to the title menus for both versions.

 If you have successfully gotten your mod to work, congratulations!

+## G2D.dat Texture Modding

+Use [this tool](https://ffhacktics.com/smf/index.php?topic=13375.0) to extract `g2d.dat`.

+Once edited, files belong to `system/ffto/g2d/tex_<fileIndex>.bin`.

 ## Final Fantasy Hacktics Discord